COMMITTEE MEETINGS & PROGRESS REPORTS

 The final defense of your dissertation will take place in two stages:

 - The student will present a formal public seminar of their research results no sooner than two weeks after their successful private defense.
 Thesis committee members are encouraged but not required to attend the public seminar.
-A final grade will not be submitted until after the required public seminar.
+A final grade for MCRO 994 will not be submitted until after the required public seminar.

 Schedule a date and location that works for you and all of your committee members for your private oral exam.
 All committee members are expected be present at your final oral defense meeting.
 If a common date cannot be determined, substitution of a committee member is an alternative after approval by the committee and the advisor.
 Please notify the Student Services Manager for formal substitution of a committee member.
 At least two weeks prior to the final oral exam, give your committee a draft of your dissertation.
 (If the thesis is not provided to the committee at least two weeks prior to the defense, then the thesis committee may, at their discretion, postpone the defense.